lesunb/RGMToPRISM/README.md

  * Patch Taom4e Plugin:
   In order to succesfull run the RGMToPRISM you need to patch Taom4e plugin.
 Do it by as follow:
    Replace the taom4eplatform.jar present in your <eclipse folder>/plugins/it.itc.sra.taom4e.platform_0.6.3.1 by the one in RGMToPRISM/lib .

+ * Update dependencies:
+  At the project root folder, use: mvn install

 ## Import RGMToPRISM project to eclipse